Below is the email. . . I hope you'll pass it along to all of your mom friends, sisters, co-worers and your own mama !

 "What is your occupation?" she probed.

-he words simply popped out.
+What made me say it, I do not know.
+The words simply popped out.
 "I'm a Research Associate in the field of

 Child Development and Human Relations."